mazzama/mazzama/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Financial Technology Company in Indonesia
+- 🔭 I’m currently working for a Financial Technology Company in Indonesia
 - :gun: I'm using Go and Java to build software
 - 🌱 I’m currently learning microservices and serverless, and also learning many technology buzzwords to build it